jaykay12/tech/_posts/2020-8-6-spring-boot.md

     }
 ```

-- `@Repository`: Class-level annotation | The repository is a DAOs (Data Access Object) that access the database directly.
+- `@Repository`: Class-level annotation.
+The repository is a DAOs (Data Access Object) that access the database directly.
 The repository does all the DB Operations.

 ```java
     package tech.jaykay12;